Stability for Line Bundles and Deformed Hermitian-Yang-Mills Equation on Some Elliptic Surfaces: Introduction

 That is, a line bundle $L$ remains stable when we "go up" vertically on the $(D_\omega, V_\omega)$-plane.
 Since a Weierstra{\ss} elliptic surface $X$ comes with a relative Fourier-Mukai transform $\Phi$ that switches the $D_\omega$ and $V_\omega$ coordinates, the going up lemma implies that the stability of $L$ at $\sigma_{\omega, 0}$ also implies the stability of $L$ at $\sigma_{\omega^\bullet, 0}$ where

 Overall, the stability of $L$ at $\sigma_{\omega, 0}$ implies the stability of $L$ at $\sigma_{\omega',0}$ where

-In the case of $D_\alpha <0$, this is sufficient for us to extend the stability of $L$ from a region determined by the twisted ampleness criterion and an estimate for the outermost Bridgeland wall, to the entire region of $\omega \alpha >0$.
+In the case of $D <-e$, this is sufficient for us to extend the stability of $L$ from a region determined by the twisted ampleness criterion and an estimate for the outermost Bridgeland wall, to the entire region of $\omega c_1(L) >0$.
+When $X$ is K3 (i.e.\ $e=2$), and when $-e \leq D <0$, i.e.\ when $D = -2, -1$, we need to assume that the twisted ampleness criterion already holds in order to conclude the stability of $L$ (Theorem \ref{thm:conj-Daotcase}).

-In the case where $D_\alpha \geq 0$, however, the above argument is no longer sufficient to prove the stability of $L$ in the entire region $\omega \alpha >0$, the issue being there is no obvious way to reach the region on the $(D_\omega, V_\omega)$-plane near the origin.
+In the case where $D \geq 0$, however, the above argument is no longer sufficient to prove the stability of $L$ in the entire region $\omega c_1(L) >0$, the issue being there is no obvious way to reach the region on the $(D_\omega, V_\omega)$-plane near the origin.
 As a result, we need to consider limits of Bridgeland stability conditions where Bridgeland stability conditions degenerate to "weak stability conditions".
 First, we identify a weak stability condition such that $\Psi L$, for some autoequivalence $\Psi$ of $D^b(\Coh(X))$, is stable with respect to a weak stability condition $\tau_R$.
 Then, by studying the preimage of $\tau_R$ with respect to $\Psi$, we construct another weak stability condition $\tau_L$ such that $L$ itself is $\tau_L$-stable.
 The important point is that we can informally think of $\tau_L$ as a weak stability condition corresponding to the origin of the $(D_\omega, V_\omega)$-plane.

 Then, by generalising the going up lemma to weak stability conditions, we obtain the stability of $L$ for all weak stability conditions on the $V_\omega$-axis (i.e.\ $D_\omega=0$ and $V_\omega >0$) - these weak stability conditions look like Bridgeland stability conditions, except that they are constructed using nef divisors rather than ample divisors.
 Applying the relative Fourier-Mukai transform $\Phi$ then gives the stability of $\Phi L$ along the $D_\omega$-axis (i.e.\ $V_\omega=0$ and $D_\omega >0$).
 If we then apply the generalised going-up lemma to $\Phi L$, we obtain the stability of $\Phi L$ for all $D_\omega, V_\omega>0$.
-Finally, since $\Phi$ merely exchanges the $D_\omega$- and $V_\omega$-coordinates, we obtain the stability of $L$ itself for all $D_\omega, V_\omega >0$, proving Theorem \ref{thm:main-1} for the $D_\alpha \geq 0$ case.
+Finally, since $\Phi$ merely exchanges the $D_\omega$- and $V_\omega$-coordinates, we obtain the stability of $L$ itself for all $D_\omega, V_\omega >0$, proving Theorem \ref{thm:main-1} for the $D \geq 0$ case.